BOARD MEMBERS

 Hi!
 I'm April!
 I am the owner and clinical director of A Bird's Nest.
 I got my bachelor's from the University of New Mexico in Sociology and then went on to pursue my M.S. in Clinical Mental Health Counseling from the University of the Southwest.
 I enjoy using a wide range of approaches including Experiential, Client-Centered, Solution-Focused Brief Therapy, EMDR, Narrative Therapy, CBT, and mindfulness and have a passion for Play therapy.

 I am a Registered Play Therapist™ (RPT™) and Supervisor working towards my EMDR Certification.
 I love to work side by side with other clinicians to empower each other to progress further in our work.
-In doing this I often provide training to outside therapists with the Treehouse.
 I am a 2023 graduate of the Association for Play Therapy Leadership Academy.
 I am also a board member and the Past President of the New Mexico Association for Play Therapy.

 I have presented for several training topics I enjoy speaking about: Aggression, Trauma, Anxiety, Theories, and Techniques.